acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **Monitoring in Production**

-For deployed robots, it's valuable to implement continuous temperature and throttling monitoring:
+For deployed robots, it's valuable to implement continuous temperature and throttling monitoring as part of the diagnostics system:

 ```python
 # Example Python monitoring code